Amelia Lily: Career

 In week 7, she sang "Think" by Aretha Franklin.
 Despite positive comments from the judges, she was in the bottom two with Craig Colton, and was saved after Barlow and Tulisa voted to send Lily home while Rowland and Walsh voted to send Colton home.
 The result went to deadlock for the first time in the series.
 Lily advanced to the quarter-final in week 8 while Colton was sent home.
-In the quarter-final, Lily again received critical acclaim from the judges for her two performances: "China in Your Hand" and "Since U Been Gone", with Barlow commenting that her first performance was "really nice to hear it sung in tune."
-It was later revealed that she topped the quarter-final public vote by 23.8%.
+In the quarter-final, Lily again received critical acclaim from the judges for her two performances: "China in Your Hand" and "Since U Been Gone", with Barlow commenting that her first performance was "really nice to hear it sung in tune".
+She automatically advanced to the semi-final in week 9 by the public vote.
 In the semi-final, she performed Motown classic "Ain't No Mountain High Enough" and "I'm with You" to win her place in the final.
-On 4 December, she won a place in the show's final at Wembley Arena by finishing third on the semi-final public vote, receiving 21.4%.
+The next night, she won a place in the show's final at Wembley Arena.
 Throughout the series, she topped the public vote twice and was in the bottom two only once before reaching the finals, where she sang "Ain't No Other Man" and performed "River Deep – Mountain High" alongside Rowland.
-She finished the competition in third place with 26.5% of the final part-1 public vote.
+She finished the competition in third place.

 Performances on The X Factor

-After Lily embarked on the X Factor tour 2012, it was announced that she had signed a £500,000 record deal with Sony subsidiary Xenomania.
+After Lily embarked on the X Factor Live Tour 2012 which took place in cities across the UK and Ireland, it was announced that she had signed a £500,000 record deal with Sony subsidiary Xenomania.
 In September 2012, she released her debut single, "You Bring Me Joy", which reached number one on iTunes following its release, eventually charting at number two in the UK.
 Her second single, "Shut Up (And Give Me Whatever You Got)", was released in January 2013, peaking at number 11 on the UK Singles Chart.
 Her third single, "Party Over", was released in April 2013 and reached number 40.

 Her debut album was planned to be released on 29 April 2013, and was to be titled Be a Fighter.
 Lily described the album as featuring an eclectic range of genres—"There's a bit of dubstep on there as well which I think will surprise people!
 The sound is all over the place but I think the record works because we've only included songs that I really connected with."
 Lily announced in July 2013 that the album's release had been postponed to record new material for it as she wanted it to be "perfect".
 Be a Fighter appeared on online retailers later in 2013 with a new release date of 4 February 2014, but was subsequently taken down.